 For Master Brewers Members, Students, and Learning Institutions

-The Master Brewers Higher Education Advisory Committee is tasked with providing guidance to and a “pathway to recognition” for academic institutions that offer or are developing certificate or degree programs in fermentation science.
-Providing such industry-led guidance is particularly important now, because many institutions are either offering or exploring such programs and the brewing industry has a strong interest in developing a wide field of appropriately educated, future employees.
+The Master Brewers Higher Education Committee is tasked with providing guidance to and a “pathway to recognition” for academic institutions that offer or are developing certificate or degree programs in fermentation science.
+Providing such industry-led guidance is particularly important because many institutions are either offering or exploring such programs and the brewing industry has a strong interest in developing a wide field of appropriately educated, future employees.

 The committee has developed Master Brewers approved guidelines and learning outcomes for the successful development of academic programs for brewing and fermentation science—both for 4–year college-level programs and 2–year associate’s degree programs, as well as for certificate programs in brewing (either postgraduate or postsecondary school).